Production and Product Development

 • Collaborate about and communicate team roles and responsibilities.

 • Develop the project charter with the team.
+Continue to update the charter over the duration of the project.

 • Ensure the project follows the workflow production processes and collaborates with other resource development team members.